ros2-java/ros2_android/README.md

-# ros2_android
+# ROS2 Android drivers

-This is an empty repository to trick Travis CI into building ros2_java for Android.

-Visit https://github.com/esteve/ros2_java instead for instructions on how to try out ros2_java on Android.
+This is a collection of ROS2 drivers for several Android sensors.